larathompson/project-3/README.md

 ```

-Simiarly to the posting and editing reviews function, only logged in users can delete the comments which they had written.
+Similarly to the posting and editing reviews function, only logged in users can delete the comments which they had written.

 ```
 function handleDelete(event) {